Lung Cancer Screening

 Surviving lung cancer depends on catching it early, and catching it early is difficult to do without screening.
-That's why Medicare covers an annual low-dose CT scan for people at high risk of developing lung cancer.
+That's why Medicare, Medicaid and many insurance plans cover an annual low-dose CT scan for people at high risk of developing lung cancer.

 Who needs testing?

 According to the US Preventive Services Task Force, you are at high risk of developing lung cancer if all three of these things are true for you:

 - You have a smoking history of 30 pack years or more.
 To figure your pack years, take the number of packs you smoked per day multiplied by the number of years you smoked.
 For example: If you smoked 2 packs a day for 15 years, that would be 30 pack years.

 - You smoke now, or you quit within the last 15 years.

 - You’re between 55 and 77 years old.

 What are the risks and benefits?

 The biggest benefit of lung cancer screening is that it can find lung cancer in its beginning stages, which helps lower the risk of dying from the disease.

 Early diagnosis also means that doctors might be able to use minimally invasive surgery to remove the cancer and preserve more lung tissue.